freya117/freya1919.github.io/_pages/about.md

   * Developed a GenAI-driven diagnostic system integrating multi-sensor data, predictive ML outputs, and equipment metadata for automated issue detection and troubleshooting
   * Optimized LLM-driven analytical workflows, enhanced LLM accuracy through prompt engineering, integrating structured domain-specific data
   * Developed efficient tokenization strategies for LLMs using PELT for segmentation, Transformer-based encoding for compression, and LSTM-AE for anomaly preservation

+* **Data Science Fellow**, City of Newark - Freedom Summer Fellowship (Jun 2025 - Present)
+  * City of Newark – Office of Sustainability & Emerald Cities Collaborative
+  * Selected as a 2025 Freedom Summer Fellow to support the City of Newark's efforts in addressing extreme heat resilience in historically underserved neighborhoods
+  * Collaborating with the Office of Sustainability and Emerald Cities Collaborative to co-design and evaluate climate adaptation programs with a focus on environmental justice and equitable infrastructure
+  * Conduct landscape analysis of existing urban heat mitigation strategies and identify opportunities for program expansion
+  * Develop site recommendations for resilient transit shelters (RESTS) and cooling infrastructure using environmental and transit data
+  * Co-design a monitoring and evaluation framework with key performance indicators to assess long-term program impact
+  * Draft strategic guidance for scaling Newark's Cool Roof Program and structuring a citywide Heat Resilience Coalition

+* **Spatial Modeling Assistant**, City Form Lab at MIT - Maine Department of Transportation (May 2025 - Present)
+  * Contributed to the development and calibration of spatial pedestrian flow models, focusing on estimating street-level foot traffic across 140 Maine municipalities
+  * Conducted geospatial and sensor-based feature engineering, integrating diverse urban form and network data to enhance model accuracy and interpretability
+  * Built automated data processing pipelines in Python and GIS to transform raw spatial datasets into structured, high-resolution model inputs for urban mobility analysis

 * **Teaching Assistant**, MIT (Jan 2025 - Current)
   * Course: Modeling Pedestrian Activity in Cities | Supervisor: Andres Sevtsuk